going-to-create-my-life/Cogni-parts/README.md

 made in React.
 To use it install React via npm after installing node.
 After setup an app of React replace these to src folder App.js and App.css.
 After all this run "npm start"

+Note:- put other images and svg files also in "src" folder